Non-Euclidean Monotone Operator Theory and Applications: Preliminaries

 \subsection{Logarithmic Norms and Weak Pairings}

-Instrumental to the theory of non-Euclidean monotone operator theory are logarithmic norms (also referred to as matrix measures, or going forward, log norms) discovered by Dahlquist and Lozinskii in 1958~\cite{GD:58,SML:58}. \begin{definition}[Logarithmic norm] Let $\|\cdot\|$ denote a norm on $\real^n$ and also the induced operator norm on the set of matrices $\real^{n \times n}$.
+Instrumental to the theory of non-Euclidean monotone operators are logarithmic norms (also referred to as matrix measures, or going forward, log norms) discovered by Dahlquist and Lozinskii in 1958~\citep{GD:58,SML:58}. \begin{definition}[Logarithmic norm] Let $\|\cdot\|$ denote a norm on $\real^{n}$ and also the induced operator norm on the set of matrices $\real^{n \times n}$.
 The \emph{logarithmic norm} of a matrix $A \in \real^{n\times n}$ is

 \end{definition} The log norm of a matrix $A$ is the one-sided directional derivative of the induced norm in the direction of $A$ evaluated at the identity matrix.
-It is well known that this limit exists for any norm and matrix.
-We refer to~\cite{CAD-HH:72} for a list of properties of log norms which include positive homogeneity, subadditivity, convexity, and $\mathrm{Re}(\lambda) \leq \mu(A) \leq \|A\|$ for all $\lambda \in \spectrum(A)$.
+It is well known that this limit exists for any norm and matrix~\citep[Lemma~1]{SML:58}.
+Properties of log norms include positive homogeneity, subadditivity, convexity, and $\mathrm{Re}(\lambda) \leq \mu(A) \leq \|A\|$ for all $\lambda \in \spectrum(A)$, \citep{SML:58}.
 Note that unlike the induced matrix norm, the log norm of a matrix may be negative.
-For more details on log norms, see the influential survey~\cite{GS:06} and the recent monograph~\cite[Chapter~2]{FB:22-CTDS}.
+For more details on log norms, see the influential survey~\citep{GS:06} and the recent monograph~\citep[Chapter~2]{FB:22-CTDS}.

-We will be specifically interested in diagonally weighted $\ell_1$ and $\ell_\infty$ norms defined by
+We will be specifically interested in diagonally weighted $\ell_{1}$ and $\ell_{\infty}$ norms defined by

-where, given a positive vector $\eta\in\realpositive^n$, we use $[\eta]$ to denote the diagonal matrix with diagonal entries $\eta$.
-The corresponding induced norms and log norms are
+The formulas for the corresponding induced norms and log norms are provided in \citep[Eq.
+(2.36)-(2.38)]{FB:23-CTDS} and are

-We additionally review the notion of a weak pairing (WP) on $\real^{n}$ from~\cite{AD-SJ-FB:20o} which generalizes inner products to non-Euclidean spaces. \begin{definition}[Weak pairing] A \emph{weak pairing} is a map $\WP{\cdot}{\cdot}: \real^n \times \real^n \to \real$ satisfying: \begin{enumerate} \item (sub-additivity and continuity of first argument) $\WP{x_1+x_2}{y} \leq \WP{x_1}{y} + \WP{x_2}{y}$, for all $x_1,x_2,y \in \real^n$ and $\WP{\cdot}{\cdot}$ is continuous in its first argument, \item (weak homogeneity) $\WP{\alpha x}{y}\! =\! \WP{x}{\alpha y} = \alpha\WP{x}{y}$ and $\WP{-x}{-y} = \WP{x}{y}$, for all $x,y \in \real^n, \alpha \geq 0$, \item (positive definiteness) $\WP{x}{x} > 0$, for all $x \neq \vectorzeros[n],$ \item (Cauchy-Schwarz inequality) $|\WP{x}{y}| \leq \WP{x}{x}^{1/2}\WP{y}{y}^{1/2}$, for all $x, y \in \real^n.$ \end{enumerate} \end{definition}
+We additionally review the notion of a weak pairing (WP) on $\real^{n}$ from~\citep{AD-SJ-FB:20o} which generalizes inner products to non-Euclidean spaces. \begin{definition}[Weak pairing] A \emph{weak pairing} is a map $\WP{\cdot}{\cdot}: \real^{n} \times \real^{n} \to \real$ satisfying: \begin{enumerate} \item (sub-additivity and continuity of first argument) $\WP{x_{1}+x_{2}}{y} \leq \WP{x_{1}}{y} + \WP{x_{2}}{y}$, for all $x_{1},x_{2},y \in \real^{n}$ and $\WP{\cdot}{\cdot}$ is continuous in its first argument, \item (weak homogeneity) $\WP{\alpha x}{y}\! =\! \WP{x}{\alpha y} = \alpha\WP{x}{y}$ and $\WP{-x}{-y} = \WP{x}{y}$, for all $x,y \in \real^{n}, \alpha \geq 0$, \item (positive definiteness) $\WP{x}{x} > 0$, for all $x \neq \vectorzeros[n],$ \item (Cauchy-Schwarz inequality) $|\WP{x}{y}| \leq \WP{x}{x}^{1/2}\WP{y}{y}^{1/2}$, for all $x, y \in \real^{n}.$ \end{enumerate} \end{definition}